odin-detector/odin-data/frameProcessor/README.md

 }
 ```

-The library sub-parameter should provide the path to the shared library object for dynamically loading into the filewriter application.
-The index sub-parameter is a string that is used to reference the plugin within the filewriter; it must be unique for each plugin that is loaded even if the plugin is loaded multiple times.
+The library sub-parameter should provide the path to the shared library object for dynamically loading into the FrameProcessor application.
+The index sub-parameter is a string that is used to reference the plugin within the FrameProcessor; it must be unique for each plugin that is loaded even if the plugin is loaded multiple times.
 The name sub-parameter is the name of the class to load from the library.
-The example above would load the HDF5 plugin into the filewriter and assign it the index of "hdf".
+The example above would load the HDF5 plugin into the FrameProcessor and assign it the index of "hdf".

 Once a plugin has been loaded it can be connected to other plugins to form a chain.
-The filewriter has a single reserved index for the framereceiver interface called "frame\_receiver".
-If a plugin is connected to this then it will receive frames as soon as the filewriter receives a new frame from the framereceiver application.
+The FrameProcessor has a single reserved index for the FrameReceiver interface called "frame\_receiver".
+If a plugin is connected to this then it will receive frames as soon as the FrameProcessor receives a new frame from the FrameReceiver application.
 An example of the IpcMessage required to connect the previously loaded "hdf" plugin to the "frame\_receiver" is presented below.

 ```json
 {